 - Do not clean more often than is recommended, since too much cleaning can cause the skin to become dry and irritated.

-- Do not apply makeup, astringent, scented skin care, or scented moisturizer directly onto or near the pierced area throughout the healing process.
+- Do not apply makeup, astringent, scented skin care, or scented moisturizer directly onto or near the pierced area throughout the recuperation process.

 - Avoid wearing constrictive clothing or put on anything that will snag the piercing.